 It is anticipated that as more firms and organisations become aware of the initiative, that additional signatories will sign up to the Charter of Commitment.
 The initiative remains open to additional signatories.

-For further information about the initiative, view the public statement of the Equitable Briefing Initiative (PDF)
+For further information about the initiative, download the Public statement of the Equitable Briefing Initiative (PDF, 470KB)

 Data Collection/Reporting Stage

 Following a period of successful collaborations between the Commercial Bar of Victoria, members of the Judiciary, Charter of Commitment Signatories and the Victorian Equal Opportunity and Human Rights Commission (Commission), the data collection/reporting stage is now underway.
 The Charter of Commitment contains a number of actions to be undertaken over a three year period, including collecting and reporting briefing data on a confidential basis every six months.
 A excel data entry sheet has been developed following consultation and testing with Charter Signatories and is currently in use.
 The Commission will be reporting on the first data set (Jan-June) in Sept-Oct, 2016.